1. Install

 # 3. Open the report

-brew tap fendix/tap
+brew tap Abdel-RahmanSaied/fendix

 brew install fendixDownloads the latest release binary to /usr/local/bin/fendix.

-docker pull ghcr.io/fendix/fendix:latest
+docker pull ghcr.io/abdel-rahmansaied/fendix:latest

-git clone <your-fendix-repo-url>
+git clone https://github.com/Abdel-RahmanSaied/Fendix.git

-cd fendix
+cd Fendix

 make build